 GCSE Results Thursday 23rd August 2018

 To see information on last years results see here

 Course consultation meetings will take place from March to April.
 Your application form will be used as the basis for your course consultation meeting.
 In particular, we will discuss whether your choices are consistent with your career or academic intentions, as well as with your estimated grades.
-Students from other schools will be asked to bring a copy of their latest report to the course consultation meeting.
-We will also contact your current school for a reference.
+We will contact your current school for a reference.